RMHolsen/SEEDs/devlog.md

-Removed title attribute from renderPods function; there is no title attribute in the pods anyway Added a rough outline of a 'clear pod' button, confirmed via testing Added a rough outline of a 'delete pod' button and then commented out; that's for later
+Removed title attribute from renderPods function; there is no title attribute in the pods anyway Added a rough outline of a 'clear pod' button, confirmed via testing Added a rough outline of a 'delete pod' button and then commented out; that's for later Cleared some cruft from pods.js
+Added 'render all pods' button, verified clumsy functionality